alexk99/the_router/conf_options.md

 When enabled the_router will disconnect/prevent from connecting new pppoe subscribers that use a username already being used by another subscriber's session

+### ppp_install_subsc_linux_routes
+1 - on, 0 - off.
+When enabled the_router will add/remove linux kernel /32 routes for ppp subscribers ip addresses

 ### lcp_keepalive_interval
 Interval in seconds beetween keepalive tests.
 Use 0 to turn off keeplive.